arunseal/EECS598_SelfDriving_PerceptionProject/README.md

-# EECS598_SelfDriving_PerceptionProject
+Self-Driving Cars Perception Project Task-1

-To generate a csv file with training and validation data with pathnames suitable to the OS/system that you're using, just run 'modify_csv.py' before you start training.
+branch: arunava

-Make sure you save /deploy , labels.csv in the /model folder.
+1. AlexNet:

-AlexNet:
+	To Train the dataset using Alexnet do:

-To finetune Alexnet do:
+	python Train_Alexnet.py

-python finetuning_alexnet.py
+	To test the trained model on testing data:

-To test the trained model on testing data: python inference.py
+	python Test.py

-Alexnet has been implemented in alexnet.py
+2. VGG-19:

-The script can be used to modify any specifications
+	To Train the dataset using VGG-19 do:

-VGG-16:
+	python VGG_19.py

-To Train the dataset using VGG-16 do: python finetuning_vgg.py
+ 	To test the trained model on testing data:

-To test the trained model on testing data: python inference.py
+	python Test_all.py

-VGG-16 has been implemented in vgg_16.py
+3. All file paths, csv locations and model configurations(output classes, learning rate, batch_size) are stored in Config.py.
+You should edit that if you want to change any configurations.

-The script can be used to modify any specifications
+4. Train_Resnet and All_Networks.py need bug fixes.